dseres/rcs-parser/README.md

 Currently revision numbers, delta texts, delta and strings can be parsed with this library.
 RCS admin section is missing.

 TODO:
-- instring parser
 - admin parser
 - adding newphrase (RCS V5.8) parser and newphrase to admin, delta, deltatext
-- generic parser functions for admin and delta